🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The diagram below shows how to recycle organic waste to produce fertiliser (compost).
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The diagram below shows how one type of desert, known as a rain-shadow desert, is formed.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The process diagram shows the mass manufacturing of coconut oil.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The diagram below shows how one type of coal is used to produce electricity.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The diagram below shows the life cycle of a frog.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The pictures show the process of making cherry jam.
+Summarise the information by selecting and reporting the main features, and make comparsons where relevant.

-The diagrams below show the life cycle of a speicies of large fish called the salmon.
+The diagram below shows how one type of desert, known as a rain-shadow desert, is formed.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All